Caernarfon (UK Parliament constituency): Caernarvon 1536–1832

 On the basis of information from several volumes of the History of Parliament, it is apparent that the history of the borough representation from Wales and Monmouthshire is more complicated than that of the English boroughs.

 The Laws in Wales Act 1535 (26 Hen.
-VIII, c.
+8. c.
 26) provided for a single borough seat for each of 11 of the 12 Welsh counties and Monmouthshire.
 The legislation, which was passed in 1536 (using the modern civil year starting on 1 January), was ambiguous as to which communities were enfranchised.
 The county towns were awarded a seat, but this in some fashion represented all the ancient boroughs of the county, as the others were required to contribute to the member's wages.
 It is not clear if the burgesses of the contributing boroughs could vote.
-The only election under the original scheme was for the 1542 Parliament.
+The only election under the original scheme was for the 1542 parliament.
 It seems that only burgesses from the county towns actually took part.
-An Act of 1544 (35 Hen.
-VIII, c.
+The Parliament Act 1543 (35 Hen.
+8. c.
 11) confirmed that the contributing boroughs could send representatives to take part in the election at the county town.
 As far as can be told from surviving indentures of returns, the degree to which the out boroughs participated varied, but by the end of the 16th century all the seats had some participation from them at some elections at least.

 The original scheme was modified by later legislation and decisions of the House of Commons, which were sometimes made with no regard to precedent or evidence: for example in 1728 it was decided that only the freemen of the borough of Montgomery could participate in the election for that seat, thus disenfranchising the freemen of Llanidloes, Welshpool and Llanfyllin.

 In the case of Caernarvonshire (now Caernarfonshire), the county town was Caernarvon (now known as Caernarfon).
 The out boroughs were Conway (now Conwy), Criccieth (or Cricieth), Nevin (now known as Nefyn), and Pwllheli.
 The freemen of the five boroughs were entitled to vote.
 In the 1715–1754 period there were estimated to be about 1,600 freemen, of whom about 1,200 were non-resident.
 Later in the 18th century the estimated electorate was about 1,000 freemen.